adscorp100/mdhomecarebuild/src/content/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide.md

 ### Getting Your Australian Business Number (ABN)
 An ABN is mandatory for contracting with NDIS participants.
 It lets you issue compliant invoices, avoid PAYG withholding on client payments, and register a business name if you trade under a name other than your own.
 Obtain it free via the Australian Business Register once you're "carrying on an enterprise" in Australia.

+For a step-by-step guide on the ABN application process specifically for NDIS support workers, see our detailed [How to Get an ABN as an NDIS Support Worker](/blog/how-to-get-an-abn-as-an-ndis-support-worker/) guide.

 ### Business Name Registration
 If you plan to trade under a name (e.g. "Caring Companion Services") rather than your legal name, register it with ASIC.
 You need an ABN before registering a business name.